Alanisia/weather-report-app/README.md

 Course design of Mobile Web.

-An app of reporting weather,
+An app of reporting weather.